matrix-org/purple-matrix/README.md

 # Status

 This project is somewhat alpha, and only basic functionality has been implemented.
-In particular, sending and receiving messages is supported, but only for rooms you have already joined (using a different client).
+Sending and receiving simple text messages is supported, as is joining rooms you are invited to by other users.

 The following are not yet supported:
  * Sending invitations
  * Creating new rooms (and one-to-one chats)
+ * Joining existing rooms by alias instead of room_id
  * Presence indication
  * Typing indication
- * Videos/images in messages
+ * Videos/images/rich text in messages
+ * Emotes (/me does an action)
  * File uploads
  * Account registration
  * Room topics